mrseidel/book-ics2o-processing-python/README.md

 "Python" and the Python logo used in this book are registered trademarks of the Python Software Foundation.<br/>
 "Java" is a registered trademark of Oracle and/or its affiliates.<br/>
 "Processing" is an open-sourced programming language.
-More information can be found [here](https://processing.org/copyright.html) regarding copyright information.
+More information can be found [here](https://processing.org/copyright.html) regarding copyright.